inkarkat/vim-AutoSave/README.md

                             Turn on / off automatic saving of the current buffer whenever Vim loses focus (in the GUI) or exits; with ! also on CursorHold.
+                            Note: The saving may trigger |:autocmd|s, and these may (depending on your configuration) trigger dialogs, or run external commands.
+If you do not want that, either use :noautocmd AutoSave (to disable this for the current buffer only), or globally by adding that to the g:AutoSave_UpdateModifiers configuration.

 INSTALLATION
 ------------------------------------------------------------------------------